franck-boullier/utils/installation/create_dev_machine.md

 You need to make sure that the installation script is finished before doing the below steps.

-## Configure Access Via Chrome Remote Access:
+## Configure Access Via Chrome Remote Access

  Go to the [Chrome Remote Desktop page to set up access to a new machine](https://remotedesktop.google.com/headless) and follow the instructions to get the code that you need to allow access to your remote VM.